Who we are

 History of LMBBS and BBS UK

-As Bardet-Biedl Syndrome UK enters its 27th year, it seems the ideal time to have a look back and acknowledge the work of LMBBS.
-The first meeting in 1987 was a pilot meeting held alongside British Retinitis Pigmentosa Society (BRPS).
+Bardet-Biedl Syndrome UK (previously Laurence-Moon Bardet-Biedl Society (LMBBS) ) first began in 1987 when a pilot meeting was held alongside British Retinitis Pigmentosa Society (BRPS).
 In 1988 a further meeting consisted of the group trying to form an independent committee to get the charity up and running as there was a true vision for LMBBS to be an entity in its own right.
 In 1989, the first conference style meeting was held and was attended by just 25 parents, 2 grandparents and a sister of someone with LMBBS.
 There were just two adults with the syndrome, 3 specialist speakers, a physiotherapist and a representative from Contact a Family.
 LMBBS finally established charitable status in 1993.
 The dedication of all those who lay the foundations and structure and the vision back in 1987 is as important to the charity today, as it was then.

 Conversion to the Charitable Incorporated Organisation (CIO) - The Board of Trustees have worked throughout the year on converting the current charity structure and in December 2018 the Trustees were delighted to receive approval from the Charity Commission for the new CIO, Bardet-Biedl Syndrome UK (BBS UK) registered charity (CIO) in England and Wales: No. 1181244.
-The CIO will become active in 2019 and the Trustees will continue to set up the finance facilities and renew the membership of the new organisation.
+The CIO became active in 2019 and the Trustees are continuing to set up the finance facilities and renew the membership of the new organisation.

 MEMBERSHIP TO BBS UK